aistomin/chrome-extention-sandbox/README.md

 1. Load the extension into Chrome.
 2. Open [persons.html](web-pages%2Fpersons.html) in the active tab.
 3. Click on the extension in the toolbar.
-4. Enter the name to search.
+4. Enter the name, email or phone part to search.
 5. Enjoy the results.